ovh/docs/pages/public_cloud/public_cloud_databases/redis_01_capabilities/guide.en-gb.md

 - Commands (such as "+ping +info +echo +get +set")
 - Channels (such as "*")

-You can follow the official Redis documentation about Commands: <https://redis.io/commands/>.
+You can follow the official Redis® documentation about Commands: <https://redis.io/commands/>.

 Here is the list of unsupported commands: